 - Fructans (wheat, onions)

-- Polyols (sweeteners, sorbitol, stone fruits like avocado, cherries,
+- Polyols (sweeteners, sorbitol, stone fruits like avocado, cherries, peaches and plums)

 Another topic I focus on when investigating the cause of gas and bloating is medication.
 Not just prescription medications, but also over-the-counter ones, including supplements.
 Some medications cause gas because they contain fermentable products, such as lactose or gluten.
 Some medications affect gas production because they alter our normal bowel bacteria.
 When we take things like acid blockers (for heartburn) or antibiotics (for infections), they temporarily affect the bacteria in our bowels and can alter the way they ferment foods.